OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:20

 > If we had forgotten the name of our God
-> Or extended our hands to a strange god,
+> Or reached out to a foreign god,

 ## Psalm 44:21

-> Would God not find this out?
+> Would God not discover this?
 > For He knows the secrets of the heart.

 ## Psalm 44:22

-> But for Your sake we are killed all day long;
+> Yet for Your sake, we are in peril all day long;
-> We are regarded as sheep to be slaughtered.
+> We are regarded as sheep destined for slaughter.

 ---